-As senior vice-president of complex gift solutions at the National Christian Foundation (NCF), and a gift planner specializing in wealth transfer for some of America’s most well-to-do families for over 25 years, Jeanne has seen her share of families who were headed down a dangerous path with their heirs.
+As senior vice-president of complex gift solutions at the National Christian Foundation (NCF), and a gift planner specializing in wealth transfer for some of America’s most well-to-do families for more than 25 years, Jeanne has seen her share of families who were headed down a dangerous path with their heirs.

 1. What is the role of wealth in our lives?

 It may seem like a daunting question, but the “why” of wealth permeates all of the complexities of tax decisions and estate plans.
 Most conventional plans assume that the goal is to accumulate all the wealth you can and push it all down to your kids at the least possible tax cost.

 But maybe you dream of something more for your family legacy.
 Jeanne has observed that parents who pause and pray about why God has blessed them with the resources they have are better prepared to create a plan that invites their children into something bigger.